AmeriCorps Funding Opportunities

 - Sample Cost Reimbursement Budget

-- 12/16/19: AmeriCorps Formula Letter of Intent due to Volunteer Tennessee
+12/15/23 AmeriCorps Formula Notice of Intent due to Volunteer Tennessee

-- 5/19/20: Inform applicants of Formula funding decision and provide Application Feedback to funded programs
+5/6 Inform applicants of Formula funding decision and provide Application Feedback to funded programs.

 Technical Assistance Information

 AmeriCorps State and National has developed a webpage with resources for those interested in applying for AmeriCorps State and National grants.
-Please refer to Applying for AmeriCorps State and National Grants to find information on AmeriCorps.
+Please refer to AmeriCorps State and National to find information on AmeriCorps.

-Reviewers will be required to participate in a short webinar training (recorded), and review the “Review Team Training Guide” between March 2 and 4.
-Final reviews will be due by March 27, 2020.
+Reviewers will be required to participate in a short webinar training (recorded) and review the “Review Team Training Guide” between February 28 and March 6, 2024.
+Final reviews will be due by March 29, 2024.

-If you are interested in being a peer reviewer, please fill out the Grant Review Team Biography and return it with a resume to AmeriCorps Program Manager, Monica Hodges, at Monica.Hodges@tn.gov by Friday, February 21.
-Reviewers will be selected by Wednesday, February 26.
+If you are interested in being a peer reviewer, please fill out the Grant Review Team Biography and return it with a resume to AmeriCorps Program Manager Gordon Harless by Friday, February 16, 2024.
+Reviewers will be selected by Wednesday, February 21, 2024.

 AmeriCorps National Direct Consultation Form:

 The Edward M. Kennedy Serve America Act requires that any applicant proposing a multi-state AmeriCorps program (National Direct) consult with the State Service Commissions in the states where they intend to operate an AmeriCorps program.
-Please fill out the National Direct Consultation Form and email it to Daniel Sparkman, AmeriCorps Program Manger, at Daniel.Sparkman@tn.gov.
+America's State Service Commissions has created a single form to initiate and streamline consultation between multi-state applicants and state service commissions.
+You can complete the National Direct Consultation Form here.

-Each year, AmeriCorps NCCC engages teams of members in projects in communities across the United States.
-Service projects, which typically last from six to eight weeks, address critical needs related to natural and other disasters, infrastructure improvement, environmental stewardship and conservation, energy conservation, and urban and rural development.
-Members mentor students, construct and rehabilitate low-income housing, respond to natural disasters, clean up streams, help communities develop emergency plans, and address countless other local needs.
+Each year, AmeriCorps NCCC engages teams of members in community projects across the United States.
+Service projects typically last six to eight weeks and address critical needs related to natural and other disasters, infrastructure improvement, environmental stewardship and conservation, energy conservation, and urban and rural development.
+AmeriCorps members mentor students, construct and rehabilitate low-income housing, respond to natural disasters, clean up streams, help communities develop emergency plans, and address countless other local needs.

 Sponsoring organizations request the assistance of AmeriCorps NCCC teams by submitting a concept form to the regional campus that covers that organization’s state.
 The campuses provide assistance in completing the application, developing a work plan, and preparing the project sponsor for the arrival of the AmeriCorps NCCC team.